-PAH patients have the potential for rebound PH, which is a sudden and serious increase in pulmonary arterial pressure that results from therapy withdrawal.
-However, in the Phase 2 trial, all patients were tested for rebound PH and we found no adjudicated cases of rebound PH with this testing.
-Subjects in our PAH trials are all on at least one background specific PAH therapy, the majority being on two or more PAH therapies.
-These background therapies likely protect against rebound.
-Though the likelihood of rebound PH is very low, all patients with PAH are provided with a backup system.
+PH patients have the potential for rebound PH, which is a sudden and serious increase in pulmonary arterial pressure that results from therapy withdrawal.
+However, in the PAH Phase 2 trial and Phase 2 PH-PF trial, all patients were tested for rebound PH and we found no adjudicated cases of rebound PH with this testing.
+Though the likelihood of rebound PH is very low, all of our patients with PAH are currently provided with a backup system.